Recap: Angel S 02 E 22 Theres No Place Like Plrtz Glrb

 - Nightmare Fetishist: Cordelia's grovelling slave offers to cut out her tongue for offending the great princess.
 When Cordelia wants to know "What is it with you people and mutilation?" the slave admits quietly that they don't have much entertainment here.

-.
+- No SympathyCordy: I'm sorry about the spittle.
 I just had to think fast...
 This is just pretty unsettling for me.
-Lorne:

 - Not Helping Your Case: Angel tells his friends that Fred can get them all home.
 Fred breaks out in Gibbering Genius mode.
 Wesley and Gunn don't look very convinced.